IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-12-How-To-Choose-Between-Multiple-Job-Offers.markdown

 tags: career, maths, offer
 ---

+{% include lazyload.html image_src="/assets/images/how-to-choose-between-multiple-job-offers-table.png" image_alt="Example of comparing two Job Offers based on multiple criteria." image_title="Example of comparing two Job Offers based on multiple criteria." %}

 &nbsp;&nbsp;&nbsp; I won't talk about why it's important to choose a workplace and how your whole life depends on one decision.
+You already know that without me telling you.

-## Who it may concern
+## Who It May Concern

 &nbsp;&nbsp;&nbsp; You are a professional in your field, and the job market is hot, which means you can easily get multiple offers.
 Even if there are only 2 companies which sent you an offer, you may find this article useful.

-## Maths.
-Decision Theory.

-&nbsp;&nbsp;&nbsp; When there are multiple options (offers), and the decision has to be made based on some criteria, the scientific way to solve this problem is to use Decision Theory.

-## Criteria to consider
+## General Criteria to Consider

 * **Salary**
 * **Remote**: yes/partly/no
-* **Company Type**: product/outsource/outstaff/start-up
 * **Company Reputation**
-* **Project**: ongoing/new/legacy
-* **Project Complexity**: easy/moderate/complex
-* **Team professionalism**: juniors/middles/seniors
-* **Tech Stack**: modern, outdated
 * **Career growth**: slow/normal/fast
 * **Team size**: small/medium/large
-* **Development processes**: poor/ok/good
 * **Overtimes**: no/sometimes/yes, paid/unpaid
 * **Bureaucracy**: no/bearable/unbearable
 * **Location**: 30m/1h/1h30m